act-rules/act-rules.github.io/drafts/SC1-2-2-video-element.md

 Test mode: [automatic][AUTO]

-<VIDEO> containing a TRACK attribute
+`video` element containing a `track` attribute

 ### Step 1

 Test mode: [automatic][AUTO]

-Track element contains 'kind'-attribute with value 'captions'
+Track element contains `kind` attribute with value `captions`

-If the step returns true, go to step 3 with the value of 'src'
+If the step returns true, go to step 3 with the value of `src`

 ### Step 2

 Test mode: [automatic][AUTO]

-Track element contains 'kind'- attribute with value 'subtitles'
+Track element contains `kind` attribute with value `subtitles`

-NOTE: success criterion doesn't take into account language changes.
+**Note**: success criterion doesn't take into account language changes.
 So it is valid to have spoken text in language 1, subtitles in language 2 and page content in language 3.
 We prefer captions as they include non-spoken text as well

 ### Step 3

 Test mode: [automatic][AUTO]

-src contains file
+`src` contains file

 | Outcome  | Failed
 |----------|-----